tonethar/IGME-230-GDD-2017-Fall/projects/project3.md

 # Project 3 - Game or Experience
-Using PixiJS, create and interactive game or experience.
+Using PixiJS, create an interactive game or experience.